Tips Before Giving Your Kid a Cell Phone

 **This blog post was updated on February 15, 2024.**

 Your kids have been begging for one all year, and you’ve finally decided it’s time for their first kid's cell phone.
 That’s super exciting for them (and slightly terrifying for you).

 You’re not alone, though, parents.
 More children than ever will be getting their first device this holiday season.
 Since we know what’s coming once that device is activated, here are a few tips to make the experience more pleasant (and much safer) for everyone.

 We don’t mean that talk, but hey, it might be a good time for that too, since kids are just a few clicks away from some pretty awkward conversations.
 We’re referring to repeated talks about cyber safety from the moment your children first start using the internet.

 They know the internet doesn’t come with an eraser, right?
 Do they know about digital footprints?
 When you hear about cyberbullying in the news, do you talk about it as a family?
 If your children are at that “flirting with their peers” stage, do they know that taking a suggestive photo rarely stays between the sender and receiver?
-Do they know that sharing a nude photo of an underage peer might be considered
+Do they know that sharing a nude photo of an underage peer might be considered distribution of child pornography?